-The purpose of this Business Plan is to present the aims and objectives of the Warwick Visitor Information Centre until 2023.
+The purpose of this Business Plan is to present the aims and objectives of the Warwick Visitor Information Centre over the next three years, until 2026.
 Warwick Visitor Information Centre is located within the heart of Warwick within The Court House, which is also home to Warwick Town Council and The Warwick Yeomanry Museum.
 In 2014 the 'Unlocking Warwick' project transformed The Court House with the support of a large grant from the Heritage Lottery Fund.